-Following in the footsteps of his father, Marino Cordoba is a community organizer fighting for the rights of his community, the Afro–Colombians, as well as other marginalised groups.
+Marino Cordoba is a community leader fighting for the rights of the Afro–Colombians, as well as other marginalised groups.
 He is from the Riosucio region in north-western Colombia, a jungle region with high biodiversity.
 Much of area has long been under the control of paramilitary groups who are linked to powerful economic interests.
 The land rights of local communities have often been violated, notably for logging and mining.

-Starting in the early 1990’s Cordoba fought for the recognition of land rights of the local communities many of whom faced the loss of their land to powerful commercial interests, notably in logging and mining.
-These powerful interests were able to secure licenses through corrupt politicians without recognizing the property rights that communities had as ancestral possessors.
+Starting in the early 1990’s Cordoba fought for the recognition of the local communities’ land rights.
 As a trade union organizer, he also worked with the banana workers union to secure better salaries, health services and respect for union work.

 Marino was one of the key leaders behind the constitutional changes in 1991 that recognized Afro-Colombians as one of the minority communities.
-This led to law 70 in 1993 that gave Afro-Colombians rights over their collective land, natural resources, minerals and their environment, as well access to political participation in the Colombian congress.
+This led to law 70 in 1993 that gave Afro-Colombians rights over their collective land, natural resources, minerals, and their environment.
+This law also provided for their political participation in the Colombian congress.

-On 20 December 1996, seven days after the government recognized rights of Marino’s community, a joint military and paramilitary intervention “Operation Genesis” began to expel Afro-Colombians from their territories, take possession of their lands and install external economic projects.
-Marino had faced death threats and attacks for his work for years.
-However, he and tens of thousands of other had to flee.
+On 20 December 1996, seven days after the government recognized the land rights of Cordoba’s community, a joint military and paramilitary intervention “Operation Genesis” began to expel Afro-Colombians from their territories, take possession of their lands.

-After hiding for weeks in the jungle, Marino found refuge in Bogota.
+After hiding for weeks in the jungle, Cordoba found refuge in Bogota.
 In 1999, he founded AFRODES (the National Association for displaced Afro-Colombians) and started working on assistance for the displaced, legal challenges on behalf of victims, and solutions to allow for their return home.
-As Marino visibility rose, his security situation got worse, and in 2002 he was attacked and shot in the leg.
+As Cordoba’s visibility rose, his security situation got worse, and in 2002 he was attacked and shot in the leg.

-After further several assentation attacks, supporters in the US congress arranged for him to seek asylum in the US.
-There he continued his work on behalf the Afro-Colombian community, by building a network of supporting politicians, academics, human rights organizations and other civil society actors.
-He has mobilized political support to promote justice and restore lands taken by paramilitary groups and businesses, and block US funding for palm oil projects linked to the paramilitaries.
-He has also worked to have the US Congress link military assistance to human rights.
+After further attacks, supporters in the US congress arranged for him to seek asylum in the United States.
+There, he continued his work on behalf the Afro-Colombian community, by building a network of supporting politicians, academics, human rights organizations and other civil society actors.
+He has mobilized political support to promote justice and restore lands taken by paramilitary groups and businesses.
+He also worked to block funding for palm oil projects linked to the paramilitaries, as well as to have the US Congress link military assistance to human rights.